 2. Look out for Spotify special offers

-Spotify has some of the best music app subscription deals which change and update each month.
+Spotify has some of the best music app subscription deals (opens in new tab) which change and update each month.
 These deals are mostly available to new Spotify users and come in the form of extended free trial periods.
-For example, if you’re a new Spotify user, you can sign up to Spotify Premium today and get 3 months of Premium listening and benefits for free.
-This offer is for the Individual Plan only and ends on the 19th May 2022, so you won’t have to pay until September.
+For example, if you’re a new Spotify user, you can sign up to Spotify Premium today and get 3 months of Premium listening and benefits for free (opens in new tab).
+This offer is for the Individual and Student plans and ends on the 11th September 2022, so you won’t have to pay until November/December.
 These deals come and go so make sure you check the Spotify website for monthly or seasonal offers.

 3. Sign up for Entertainment plans with Vodafone & PayPal